Argentine black and white tegu: Mortality

 Predators of tegus include cougars, jaguars, otters, snakes, caimans, and birds of prey.
 A known predator of the Argentine black and white tegu is the lesser grison (Galictis cuja), a mustelid related to weasels.
-Salmonella enterica was found in fecal samples from almost all S. merianae at a captive breeding field station at State University of Santa Cruz, Ilhéus, Bahia state, Brazil illustrating the prevalence of salmonella infection in tegu lizards.
+Salmonella enterica was found in fecal samples from almost all S. merianae at a captive-breeding field station at State University of Santa Cruz, Ilhéus, Bahia, Brazil illustrating the prevalence of Salmonella infection in tegus.

 Life cycle

-Argentine black and white tegu lizards are typically born at the beginning of spring.
-When they hatch they are about ten grams and grow up to eight kilograms within four or five years, experiencing a nearly eight-hundred-fold increase in body size.
-During this time their diet changes from insects to small vertebrates, eggs, carrion, and fruits.
-They are reproductively mature by their third year (when they are around 1.5 kilograms), and cease their growth by around their fourth year with the highest growth rate being their first and second years of life.
-Tegu lizards also experience a seasonal circadian life cycle that begins within their first year, being very active during hotter months and in a hibernative state in the colder months.
-However, regardless of the season the Argentine tegu does not experience any significant fluctuations in metabolism or body mass, which means their sensitivity to temperature underlying their metabolic rate does not change body mass.
+Eggs of the Argentine black and white tegu usually hatch at the beginning of spring.
+Each hatchling weighs about 10 g and grows to 8 kg within four or five years, experiencing a nearly 800-fold increase in body size.
+During this time, its diet changes from insects to small vertebrates, eggs, carrion, and fruits.
+It is reproductively mature by its third year, when it weighs around 1.5 kg, and ceases growing by around its fourth year, with the highest growth rate being its first and second years of life.
+S. merianae also experiences a seasonal lifecycle that begins within its first year, being very active during hotter months and in a brumation state in the colder months.
+Regardless of the season, the Argentine tegu does not experience any significant fluctuations in metabolism or body mass, which means its sensitivity to temperature underlying its metabolic rate does not change body mass.
 This differs from other endotherms and further explains the tegu's alternating endothermic and ectothermic behavior.

 Brain vesicles (constructed from two neural tube constrictions) that make up the anterior forebrain, midbrain, and posterior hindbrain are developed and distinguishable from day three of embryonic development.
 On day four, visceral arches (consisting of mesenchymal tissue condensation and separated by grooves) form and are fully grown and fused by day nine.
 Day four also marks the development of limbs as small swellings.
 Its hindlimb development (developing claws faster than the forelimb) is more similar to crocodile or turtle embryonic development than other lizards.
 This alludes to the hindlimbs having greater functionality in tegu adults.
 Pigmentation is the last morphological structure to form and occurs late in development after other distinguishing characteristics have already been formed (such as scales).
-Pigmentation is observed from day thirty-nine first on the dorsal portion of the head and body.
-It later extends down to the proximal and distal portions of the limbs by day forty-five and extends down to the flanks by day forty-eight.
-As development advances, the pattern begins to show lateral stretch marks by day fifty-one.
-Pigmentation of the ventral portion of the body occurs between days fifty-seven and sixty, characterized by individualized spot patterns.
+Pigmentation is observed from day 39 first on the dorsal portion of the head and body.
+It later extends down to the proximal and distal portions of the limbs by day 45 and extends down to the flanks by day 48.
+As development advances, the pattern begins to show lateral stretch marks by day 51.
+Pigmentation of the ventral portion of the body occurs between days 57 and 60, characterized by individualized spot patterns.
 Paired genital tubercles manifest in both sexes (called hemipenes in males).
 Reptile embryo development involves separate processes of differentiation and embryo growth.
 Differentiation is determined by external morphological features and is documented early.
 As the embryo approaches hatching, development stages are categorized into periods rather than ages (characterized by parameters of development speed).